Filing your Annual Return

 You will need a copy of your financial statements or Performance Report to complete the financial information section of the annual return form.

 This section asks for information about your charity’s financial position (which covers things like receipts/income and payments/expenses) and financial performance (which covers resources/assets, commitments/liabilities, equity and other similar information).
 The questions are based on the minimum categories in the new reporting standards.
+If you need help completing your performance report or want to learn more about the minimum categories, visit the Reporting Standards section of our website.

 - The tier your charity is reporting in (This affects the financial information you will be required to include in the annual return)